An appraisal is investigation that concludes an opinion of value.

-The most common approach in figuring the worth of a home is the Sales Comparison Approach which concerns concluding a comparison to comparable homes close by.
+Easily the most common approach in finding the cost of a home is the Sales Comparison Approach which concerns concluding a comparison to comparable houses nearby.

-Being the most popular approach, the Sales Comparison Approach is considered the most accurate and best indicator of worth for a residential property.
+Being the most popular approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a home.

-One of the least common approaches in appraising houses is the Income Approach, which is mainly used to find the worth of a property based on what an investor would pay based on the capital produced by the property.
+One of the least common approaches in appraising homes is the Income Approach, which is commonly used to figure the value of a property based on what an investor would pay based on the capital produced by the property.

 To deal with an estate.